nan-gogh/Metroid-Prime-4-Routing-Tool/README.md

 ### Compute a Route

-Use the sidebar `➤ Compute Route` button to compute a closed tour visiting every visible marker (Green Crystals plus any visible Custom Markers).
+Use the sidebar `Compute Route` button to compute a closed tour visiting every visible marker (Green Crystals plus any visible Custom Markers).
 Key points:

-- Solver: `tools/tsp_euclid.js` — fast browser-safe heuristic (NN seed + repeated 2-opt; advanced mode uses 3-opt polishing).
+- Solver: `tools/tsp_euclid.js` — the improved heuristic used by the sidebar `Compute Route` button: nearest‑neighbor seed + multi‑restart 2‑opt, with optional 3‑opt polishing for stronger results on larger marker sets.
 - Result: `map.setRoute()` stores a normalized length (map width = 1) and the route indices; the sidebar displays the normalized length.
 - Visibility: when a route is computed the `route` layer is automatically enabled (sidebar toggle checked) so the polyline is visible even if it was previously hidden.
 - Clear Route: `Clear Route` shows a confirmation prompt before removing the visualization.